rebotnix/kineva_inference/README.md

 ## Contact

-📫 For commercial use or re-training this model support, or dataset access, contact:
+📫 For commercial use or or other questions please contact us here:

 **REBOTNIX**
 ✉️ Email: [communicate@rebotnix.com](mailto:communicate@rebotnix.com)